taya-nicholas/uber-clone/readme.md

 |                                                                                                             |                                                                                                             |

 # What it doesn't do

+Generally speaking, front end elements and API connections are working, but it is not connected to any backend.

 - The order food page is empty.
 - Home and work shortcuts currently don't affect the location redux store.
 There is also no way add or remove them (they are essentially just UI elements.).